armaanshah96/tw-na-internship-project/readme.md

 This repository was created as baseline for your project.

-This readme assumes you're using the professional edition of Intellij which should handle a lot of details for you.
-Anything you need to know  can likely be found on the [maven site](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

-Intellij tips
-- Edit your run configuration (upper left corner, dropdown arrow, 'Edit configurations...') to hot swap classes on update and to update classes and resources on frame deactivation.
-This will cause your server to live reload whenever you switch from intellij to something.
-- In the Controllers/ folder, there's a `rest-api.http` file.
-Using intellij you can run the requests in it to test the api

 # Organization
 - app/ - Contains all frontend code.
 When deploying this project it needs to be built using `npm run build`
 - src/ - Contains all server code (java, spring boot)